AMENITIES & FEATURES

 - NOTE: Peabody Terrace cannot accommodate air conditioners, portable dishwashers, or washing machines.

-- *The Harvard Childcare Center at Peabody Terrace is not run by HUH and residency at Peabody Terrace does not guarantee you a spot.
+- Note that the Harvard Childcare Center at Peabody Terrace is not run by HUH and residency at Peabody Terrace does not guarantee you a spot.

 - ** Elevators are only located in the high-rise towers (buildings 2, 11, and 24) and only stop at floors 1, 4, 6, 9, 12, 15, 18, and 21.